Financial planning tools and services to put you on the path to the future you want

 Other options include:

-Health Savings Account — An HSA is similar to a personal savings account, but the money in it is used to pay for health care expenses, according to the Mayo Clinic.
+An HSA is similar to a personal savings account, but the money in it is used to pay for healthcare expenses.

-Annuity With a Long-Term Care Rider — These are single premium fixed annuities with a long-term care feature designed to cover those expenses, according to the Guide to Long-Term Care.
+These are single premium fixed annuities with a long-term care feature designed to cover those expenses

-A Deferred Lifetime Annuity: You can estimate the age at which you might need long term care and purchase a lifetime annuity to begin at that time.
+You can estimate the age at which you might need long term care and purchase a lifetime annuity to begin at that time.
 If you are sick, then the income can be used to cover your care costs.
-If you are healthy, then it can be bonus income to enhance your quality of life.
+If you are healthy, then it can serve as bonus income to enhance your quality of life.

-Life Insurance With a Long-Term Care Rider — This product is a combination of life insurance and long-term care insurance, with the advantage that benefits will always be paid, whether you need long-term care or not, according to the U.S. Department of Health and Human Services.
+This product is a combination of life insurance and long-term care insurance, with the advantage that benefits will always be paid, whether you need long-term care or not.

 Traditional savings accounts also work, but building up enough of a nest egg to cover what could be upward of $200,000 in expenses each year may prove to be difficult.